EnsembleUI/ensemble_docs/pages/GraphQL/queries.md

 This GraphQL API operates on Hasura's platform.
 To submit a query, we send a POST request to the correct URL, along with the required headers.
-The request payload includes both the data and its fields to be retrieved from the API.
+The request payload includes the data and its fields to be retrieved from the API.

 Let's say that within each profile object, there is also a posts object that includes the id and title fields.
 We have the option to include them in our query as well.